Do the Digit Insurance

 On the other hand, a positive VDRL test means syphilis antibodies are present in your body.
 However, such a result is not always accurate.
 Other infections such as HIV or pneumonia and other autoimmune diseases can trigger a false-positive report.
 If your blood test comes positive, your doctor might ask you to do a fluorescent treponemal absorption assay test to confirm if the existing infection is syphilis.
 On the other hand, they might ask you to do a syphilis-specific treponemal test if you get a positive CSF report.

-What Are the Chances of False Positives and Negatives in a VDRL Test?
+What are the Chances of False Positives and Negatives in a VDRL Test?

 • Lupus